 In the test, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than X ms from the beginning of time period T2, where X is

-- 2.4s for a UE supporting power class 1,
+- 2.4s for a UE supporting power class 1 or 5,

-- 1.44s for a UE supporting power class 2, 3 and 4
+- 1.44s for a UE supporting power class 2, 3, 4 or 7.

 The UE is not required to read the neighbour cell SSB index in this test.